The Study of Film and Filmmaking

 Graduates of this program are ready for graduate school in film and media studies, entry-level jobs in the film industry, or work in fields like advertising, public relations, and software development that draw upon their skills in visual studies, film language, and critical writing.

 Undergraduate students interested in film have a variety of options to pursue, including:

-Graduate students should look not the Department of English's doctoral track in:
+Graduate students should look at the Department of English’s doctoral track in: